 Abstract

 Abuse and bullying during medical residency are common experiences of most doctors in India, but do not seem to have invited any major corrective action from the leaders of the medical profession.
 This kind of abuse is also on many occasions fuelled by prevalent misconceptions around caste hierarchies and the supposed non-deserving nature of students who enter the profession using reservations.
-The professional leadership has similarly turned a blind eye to the dominance of such damaging ideas and myths on college and hospital campuses, which in unfortunate instances have led to agonising mental torture and deaths by suicide of harassed students.
+The professional leadership has similarly turned a blind eye to the dominance of such damaging ideas and myths on college and hospital campuses, which in unfortunate instances has led to agonising mental torture and deaths by suicide of harassed students.
 The medical profession needs to collectively act on workplace abuse as well as casteist harassment before it is too late.

+Background

-Barua and Verma, in a thoughtful commentary published in this issue, discuss many crucial facets of workplace bullying and the culture of abuse in medical colleges and teaching hospitals in India (1).
-For decades medical students in the country have had to undergo an intense rite of passage commonly referred to as ‘ragging.’
+Barua and Verma, in a thoughtful commentary published in this journal, discuss many crucial facets of workplace bullying and the culture of abuse in medical colleges and teaching hospitals in India (1).
+For decades medical students in the country have had to undergo an intense rite of passage commonly referred to as “ragging.”
 In the late 1970s a high court judge, presiding over a case of ragging in a medical college, noted that what ragging means “has passed so much into popular parlance that we feel that any elucidation of the term would be unnecessary.”
 When graduates join hospitals as resident doctors, they face yet another set of ritualised abusive practices, which Barua and Verma describe as “teaching by humiliation and mistreatment.”
 In other words, abuse of juniors is strongly institutionalised in the country’s medical training culture.
-What is of urgent importance now, in the wake of the troublingly condoning official response to the death by suicide of Dr. Payal Tadvi, is to understand how casteist discrimination (here I also mean discrimination against Adivasi communities, officially known as ‘Scheduled Tribes’) intersects with the broader culture of abuse in medical training (2).
+What is of urgent importance now, in the wake of the troublingly condoning official response to the death by suicide of Dr. Payal Tadvi, is to understand how casteist discrimination (here I also mean discrimination against Adivasi communities, officially known as “Scheduled Tribes”) intersects with the broader culture of abuse in medical training (2).

-Decades-long affirmative action has ensured that every year many students and doctors from historically marginalized communities enter the country’s medical institutions and assimilate into, as well as absorb, the prevalent cultures there - including the culture of abuse.
+Decades-long affirmative action has ensured that every year many students and doctors from historically marginalised communities enter the country’s medical institutions and assimilate into, as well as absorb, the prevalent cultures there - including the culture of abuse.
 Today, students and doctors who perpetrate ragging and workplace bullying transcend caste and other social identities.
 Barua and Verma also say that regardless of caste, “all trainee doctors get reprimanded for substandard work.”
-Hence, the phenomenon of specifically casteist bullying - which in the case of Dr. Tadvi led to her tragic death - needs to be evaluated against this general background of abusive workplace culture in medical colleges and hospitals.
+Hence, the phenomenon of specifically casteist bullying ─ which in the case of Dr Tadvi led to her tragic death ─ needs to be evaluated against this general background of abusive workplace culture in medical colleges and hospitals.

 An attempt at such an evaluation logically leads to some important questions - questions to which we do not have complete answers yet, but are open for researchers to explore.
 While senior doctors and professors are known to yell at almost everyone under their supervision (which in itself is highly problematic behaviour), do they scold some doctors more frequently than others?
 Do their inherent biases overpower their duty of fairness, with only some juniors bearing a disproportionately large amount of their berating?
-Are there instances where a senior might viciously scream at a junior for a supposed error but only lightly rebuke another for the same error, and does such differential attitude stem from casteist affiliation and prejudice?
+Are there instances where a senior might viciously scream at a junior for a supposed error but only lightly rebuke another for the same error, and does this differential attitude stem from casteist affiliation and prejudice?
 Do prevalent myths about Dalit and Adivasi doctors not being “talented” and “deserving” enough influence how seniors evaluate their work, including successes and errors?
 Suicide attempts and deaths by suicide are, unfortunately, not an uncommon occurrence on medical and teaching hospital campuses.
 What is the proportion of casteism-abetted suicides in total suicides, and how frequent are these?